Kot Engenharia

 Figure 1.2: Tripper model.
 [1]

-The loads applied to the structures were combined as established by the standard, so that different operating situations could be evaluated, covering all the normative cases.
-Complementary combinations, defined by Kot's experience, were also used.
+Subsequently, the loads applied to the structures were combined in accordance with the standard, so that different operating conditions could be evaluated, covering all standard cases.
+Additional combinations, defined based on Kot’s experience, were also used.

 • Own weight of the structure and installed equipment;